scriptsavvy420/react-props/README.md

 Props are inputs to a React component.
 They are data passed down from a parent component to a child component.

+Let's learn how they work using the example of a simple dating app.

 First, we need to create a new React project with an empty App.js file.

 ```